BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+BODY:
     {
         'licenseid' : 'The ID of the customer we will assign this License to',
         'action' : 'The action that will be executed.
 Can be: SWITCHSTATE, DELETE or RESET'
     }
 ```
 **Response** : A `RESPONSE_FORM`*.